Talent Calibration: A Complete Guide & Best Practices

 No decision during talent calibration should be taken based on instinct or any personal judgments.
 Ensure that every decision that is taken during talent calibration is backed by information and data collected during talent reviews.

-Ensure the completion of four critical goals
+Ensure the completion of 4 critical goals

 To ensure the effectiveness of your talent calibration process, you must ensure that your team of reviewers achieves these four key objectives by the end: